ercanbeyen/banking-application/README.md

 It is a banking application includes basic banking services.
 Abstract CRUD approach is used throughout the development.<br/>

 ### Information
-- Customers must register and then log in before they can use banking services.
+- Customers must register and then log in using Two-Factor Authentication (2FA) in order to use banking services.
-- Customers can attempt to log in a maximum of 5 times consecutively.
+- Customers can attempt to log in a maximum of 5 times consecutively in Step 1.
 If they fail to log in 5 times consecutively, their account will be locked for 30 minutes.
+- Customers can attempt to log in a maximum of 3 times consecutively within 5 minutes using the OTP code sent to their email address in Step 2.
+If they fail to log in, the OTP code will be considered invalid.
 - Customers cannot use their last 3 passwords during password renewal.
 - Customers can transfer money to their deposit accounts using their current accounts.
 - Customers can buy and sell foreign currency to the bank through current accounts at the specified buying and selling rates.